ePages-de/epages-devportal/beyond-essence/inventory/dropdowns.md

 ## Use cases

-In the Beyond cockpit we provide three types of dropdowns:
+In the Beyond cockpit we provide two types of dropdowns:

 * Dropdowns with default selection.
 Are used to already preselect the most common or the recommended option for the user.